Alessio2704/monte-carlo-simulator/README.md

 ### Key Features

-*   **✨ Simple & Intuitive Language:** Models are defined in **ValuaScript**, a clean, declarative language designed specifically for finance.
+- **✨ Simple & Intuitive Language:** Models are defined in **ValuaScript**, a clean, declarative language designed specifically for finance.
-*   **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
+- **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
-*   **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `PERT`, `Lognormal`, etc.) for any input variable.
+- **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `PERT`, `Lognormal`, etc.) for any input variable.
-*   **📈 Time-Series Aware:** Built from the ground up to handle multi-year forecasts, with operations for growth series, NPV, and element-wise vector math.
+- **📈 Time-Series Aware:** Built from the ground up to handle multi-year forecasts, with operations for growth series, NPV, and element-wise vector math.
-*   **⚙️ Extensible & Modular:** The architecture, based on the Strategy pattern, is designed to be easily extended with new operations and distributions.
+- **⚙️ Extensible & Modular:** The architecture, based on the Strategy pattern, is designed to be easily extended with new operations and distributions.
-*   **🛡️ Robust & Tested:** The C++ core is "bulletproof," with a comprehensive unit test suite built using GoogleTest, ensuring the correctness of all 33 features.
+- **🛡️ Robust & Tested:** Comprehensive unit test suite built using GoogleTest, ensuring the correctness of all 33 features.

 ## 🏛️ Architecture